-Heating and cooling typically accounts for the highest percentage of energy consumption on a dairy farm.
+Heating and cooling typically account for the highest percentage of energy consumption on a dairy farm.
 To cool the milk a dairy typically uses plate coolers for pre-cooling, which reduces the time taken when cooling milk once stored in the cooling vats.
-Guidelines suggest that the temperature difference between the cold fluid (water) in the system, and the hot fluid (milk) leaving the plate cooling system should be no more than 3°C when pre-cooling.
+Guidelines suggest that the temperature difference between the cold fluid (water) in the system and the hot fluid (milk) leaving the plate cooling system should be no more than 3°C when pre-cooling.
 When the temperature difference is greater than this, some inefficiency often exists in the sizing or operation of the system.

 A recent Energy Savers audit identified the dairy farm could improve heating and cooling efficiency onsite by improving pre-cooling performance, improving vat cooling, reclaiming heat and reusing to heat water, improving the ratio of flow rates in the plate cooler, cleaning the plate cooler and various management measures.

 Audit recommendations showing potential energy and cost savings, including operation improvements.

 |Energy Saving (kWh)